philipmat/discogs-xml2db/speedup/README.md

 * Install the modules listed in requirements.txt Exactly how you do this depends if you are running Python alongside Python2) e.g

-`
-sudo apt install python3-docopt sudo apt install python3-requests sudo apt install python3-lxml sudo apt install python3-psycopg2 sudo apt install python3-pip sudo pip3 install tqdm python3> from python3-psycopg2 import sql
-`
+- sudo apt install python3-docopt
+- sudo apt install python3-requests
+- sudo apt install python3-lxml
+- sudo apt install python3-psycopg2
+- sudo apt install python3-pip
+- sudo pip3 install tqdm
+- python3>
+- from python3-psycopg2 import sql

-* Modify *discogs.conf* to set the correct usernmae,password, schema etc
+* Modify *discogs.conf* to set the correct username,password, schema etc
 # How to use
 - cd discogs-xml2db
 - Run the ./get_latest_dumps.sh script to download the latest dump files from discogs (this is not new script)
 - cd speedup
-- ./import.sh to load the Cml into .csv files then create the database tables, load the csv files into databases and create indexes on the tables
+- ./import.sh to load the Xml into .csv files then create the database tables, load the csv files into databases and create indexes on the tables

 # More Details
 - import.sh runs a number of commands